aximorph/tradingviewhook_backend/README.md

 # tradingviewhook_backend

-This project provides a basic member management REST API using **Hono** running on **Cloudflare Workers**.
+This project provides a basic member management REST API using **Fastify** running on **Node.js**.

 ## Features

 - CRUD routes under `/members` storing data in memory
-- Written in TypeScript using the Hono framework
+- Implemented with the Fastify framework
-- Can be deployed using Cloudflare Workers and `wrangler`
+- Runs as a standard Node.js server

 ## Getting Started